samyak1999/previous-bnomial-questions/April_22.md

 What is the correct answer to Lucia's question?

-    -There's about a 1% probability of two people sharing the same birthday.
+- [ ] There's about a 1% probability of two people sharing the same birthday.
-    -There's about a 6% probability of two people sharing the same birthday.
+- [ ] There's about a 6% probability of two people sharing the same birthday.
-    -There's about a 17% probability of two people sharing the same birthday.
+- [ ] There's about a 17% probability of two people sharing the same birthday.
-    -There's about a 50% probability of two people sharing the same birthday.
+- [x] There's about a 50% probability of two people sharing the same birthday.
 ---
 ### 18/4/22
 ***Keeping pedestrians safe***